MASTERCLASSES

 Structure and schedule

-The masterclass will take place on Tuesday 3 June 2025.
-All times are given in British Summer Time (BST) and US Eastern Time (ET).
+The masterclass will take place on Thursday 8 January 2026.
+All times are given in Greenwich Mean Time (GMT) and US Eastern Time (ET).

 The masterclass begins.
 The tutor will welcome all participants and deliver a talk covering the key topics.
 There will be opportunities for you to ask questions during the talk, allowing plenty of time for interaction.
 This is the main section of the masterclass and will last two hours.

-The final hour will consist of a writing burst, where you can have a go at practising the skills you’ve just learnt.
+The final hour will consist of a workshop, where you can have a go at practising and discussing the skills you’ve just learnt.

 _